- Academic Affairs

 During a shelter-in-place order, you must remain where you are.
 Do not move between buildings and do not come to campus for any reason.

-If you seek shelter in University of Maryland Medical Center or Veterans Administration buildings you would follow their emergency procedures.
+If you seek shelter in University of Maryland Medical Center or Veterans Affairs buildings, you would follow their emergency procedures.

 No. If a shelter-in-place order is issued, you should seek immediate shelter and remain in that place until the order is lifted.
 In some situations, moving from room to room or building to building may place you in danger.